Fajar-RahmadJaya/KeyTik/README.md

     - KeyTik should now be ready to use.

 > [!IMPORTANT]
-> **Ensure that AutoHotkey is installed correctly, as it is required for KeyTik to be able to run profile.
-And if you use "Assign Profile On Specific Device" feature, ensure that Interception Driver is installed correctly, as it is required to be able to do that.**
+> **Make sure AutoHotkey is installed correctly, as it's required for KeyTik to run profiles.
+If you're using the "Assign Profile On Specific Device" feature, ensure that the Interception Driver is properly installed, as it is needed for this functionality.**

 ## Features :
 KeyTik comes packed with a wide range of features designed to give you ultimate control over your profiles.
 Here’s a breakdown of everything you can do with KeyTik: